Intermedia Expands Service Provider Program In Europe, Announces Strategic Partnership With Voys

 (MENAFN- PR Newswire)

-Voys selects Intermedia to enhance its value-added telecommunications platform with award-winning unified communications, collaboration, and contact center solutions that seamlessly integrate with its existing operating platform
+Voys selects Intermedia to enhance its value-added telecommunications platform with award-winning unified communications, collaboration, and contact center solutions that seamlessly integrate with its existing operator platform

 SUNNYVALE, Calif., Oct.
 1, 2024 /PRNewswire/ --